angular/angular/aio/content/guide/upgrade.md

 When moving applications into production, module loaders also make it easier to package them all up into production bundles with batteries included.

+{@a using-a-package-manager}

+#### Using a Package Manager
+A package manager eases finding, installing, maintaining, and uninstalling software for your application.
+It will maintain dependencies to ensure that all requirements for that package are installed and maintained.

+Make sure you are using either [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/en/) as your package manager instead of Bower or anything else.

+When you initialize a project with either package manager, a package.json file will be created that tells the package manager information about your package.
+Fields you see in a package.json file are **name, version, description, main, repository, author, license.** You can have additional fields like scripts, files, bin, dependencies, devDependencies, and many more.

+{@a architectural-changes}

+### Architectural Changes

+{@a migrating-to-typescript}

-### Migrating to TypeScript
+#### Migrating to TypeScript

-If part of the Angular upgrade plan is to also take TypeScript into use, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
+Since you will switching to Typescript for the Angular upgrade, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
-This means there's one less thing to learn and think about during the actual upgrade.
-It also means you can start using TypeScript features in your AngularJS code.
+This means you can start using TypeScript features in your AngularJS code.

 Since TypeScript is a superset of ECMAScript 2015, which in turn is a superset of ECMAScript 5, "switching" to TypeScript doesn't necessarily require anything